sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/eval.md

    authors found that conservative scanning results in _1.6x_ more identified "roots" than exact scanning.

-- *Excess Retention*: (Not significant probelms for conservative collectors)
+- *Excess Retention*: While excess retention is a very obvious side effect of conservative collection, its precise impacts in practice were not known.
+The authors measured excess retention by comparing the sizes of transitive closures between the exact and conservative versions, and found that excess retention was on average _0.02%_, with the maximum retention being _6.1%_.
+So, the authors concluded that excess retention does not cause significant problems for conservative collectors.

 - *Pointer Filtering*: The authors compare the time performances between their object map and the state-of-the-art BDW free-list